cajones/grunt-requirejs-bundle/README.md

 Paths of source files globbed in the src parameter can be treated as relative to this path.

+#### options.include
+Type: `String`
+Default value: `'*'`

+Packages that are bundled with this task are only included if their name matches this grunt filespec pattern.

 #### options.moduleName
 Type: `String`
 Default value: `'.'`